Home Breakfast Cranberry Orange Muffins (+ Easy Recipe)

 3. Mix the wet ingredients.
 Next, take a 1-cup measuring cup and pour the oil in (you’ll only need 1/3 cup).
 Crack in the egg and fill the remaining area with milk.

 4. Combine the dry and wet ingredients.
-Pour the oil mixture into a bowl and whisk until well-combined.
+Pour the oil mixture into a bowl and whisk until well combined.

-5. Add the remaining ingredients.
+6. Add the remaining ingredients.
 Gently mix in the orange zest, orange juice, and cranberries.

-Bake for 15 to 20 minutes, or until a toothpick inserted into the center comes out clean or the tops spring back when you gently press on them.
+7. Bake.
+Spoon the batter into the prepared muffin tin.
+Bake for 15 to 20 minutes, or until a toothpick inserted into the center comes out clean.

 Light and Fluffy Cranberry Orange Muffins